pingcap/docs/reference/tidb-binlog/configs.md

 #### worker-count

-* When the downstream is the `mysql` or `tidb` type, DML operations are executed in different batches.
+* When the downstream is the `mysql` or `tidb` type, DML operations are executed concurrently.
 This parameter specifies the concurrency numbers of DML operations.
 * Default value: `16`

 #### disable-dispatch

-* Disables the concurrency and forcibly set `work-count` to `1`.
+* Disables the concurrency and forcibly set `worker-count` to `1`.
 * Default value: `false`

 #### safe-mode

-If Safe mode is enabled, Drainer modifies the replication updates in the following way:
+If the safe mode is enabled, Drainer modifies the replication updates in the following way:

 * `Insert` is modified to `Replace Into`
 * `Update` is modified to `Delete` plus `Replace Into`